betososa/es6-module-boilerplate-browser/README.md

 # es6-module-boilerplate-browser
-This Boilerplate helps to create tested and bundled es6-transpiled front-end modules for the Browser.
+This Boilerplate helps to create bundled and tested, es6-transpiled front-end modules for the Browser.

 ## Features
 - bundled using browserify